View all 12 Photos

 It is unclear if apartments at The Sovereign have in-unit laundry, however, the building does have on-site laundry facilities.

 Yes!
-You can reach out here to get in touch with a Locator and see virtual tours, videos of specific units, and get more information on individual units.
+You can reach out here to get in touch with a broker and see virtual tours, videos of specific units, and get more information on individual units.

 Yes, The Sovereign allows cats.